takumib/cpsc210-labs/labs/lab11/lab11.md

 As specified in the header above, our `Shape`s are (unsurprisingly) defined in terms of a `width`, `height`, and associated methods for accessing and modifying these variables.

-There a several of things worth noting here:
+There are several things worth noting here:

 1. **generality:** `Shape` at this point doesn't seem like a terribly descriptive/useful class..
 For instance, what kind of shape are we talking about?
 Is it a triangle, a